-- a) Exhibition/Fundraiser Games: Basketball, volleyball, team handball and rugby: ASAA member school teams are not permitted to participate against non-school teams except for one exhibition and one fundraiser game per season.
-Examples of exhibition/fundraiser games include games against club, university, college or alumni teams, or against a touring team. - b) Geographic Isolation Policy: School teams in isolated areas may participate in basketball and/or volleyball non-school leagues providing they receive permission from the ASAA Executive Committee.
+Exhibition/Fundraiser Games: Basketball, Volleyball, Team Handball and Rugby: ASAA member school teams are not permitted to participate against non-school teams except for one exhibition and one fundraiser game per season.
+Examples of exhibition/fundraiser games include games against club, university, college or alumni teams, or against a touring team.

+ii.
+Geographic Isolation Policy:

+School teams in isolated areas may participate in Basketball and/or Volleyball non-school leagues providing they receive permission from the ASAA Executive Committee.
 Written request must be made well in advance of the season and on an annual basis, and permission will be granted only in those cases where adequate competition is scarce due to the isolation of the community.